 A challenge for employers is to ensure that all workers (remote and office based) receive the necessary training to be able to utilise these tools and technologies effectively.

+So is remote working the way of the future?
 It’s clear that there are many benefits to remote working for both employers and workers.
+Whether that remote working takes place in the home or from a co-working space, the benefits are numerous.
 While there are some potential downsides to be mindful of, these are few and relatively easy to overcome with new ways of working.
-It’s also clear that offering existing employees the opportunity to work remotely is and will continue to be a key talent retention strategy for organisations.
+It’s also clear that offering existing employees the opportunity to work remotely is, and will continue to be, a key talent retention strategy for organisations.